RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Proposed Framework

-where $\phi_{\text{msg}}$ is a learnable function, trained via gradient decent.
-The message denotes an incremental stimulus propagated from terminal represented by $u \in V$ to its adjacent terminal $v \in V$, modulated by the local characteristics of the device associated with $u$.
-Attention weights across neighbor nodes are computed using a softmax operation in GENConv layers where $a(\cdot,\cdot)$ is a learned scoring function that evaluates the compatibility between hidden features of the source node $u$ and node $v$, yielding
+where $\phi_{\text{msg}}$ is a learnable transformation in an $L$-layer GNN.
+The message resembles an incremental stimulus propagated from terminal represented by $u \in V$ to its adjacent terminal $v \in V$, with $V$ set of vertices.
+Neighbor contributions are modulated by attention-like coefficients computed via softmax,

-where $\mathcal{N}(v)$ is the set of neighboring nodes of $v$.
-Intuitively, the attention weight $\alpha_{uv}^{(\ell,i)}$ plays the role of a normalized admittance ${g_{uv}/\sum g_{uv}}$, whereby neighbors with higher conductance (and thus, higher current) exert greater influence on the nodal aggregation.
-The aggregated message is, therefore,
+where $\mathcal{N}(v)$ is the set of neighboring nodes of $v$, and $a(\cdot,\cdot)$ is a learned scoring function.
+Intuitively, the attention weight $\alpha_{uv}^{(\ell,i)}$ plays the role of a normalized admittance ${g_{uv}/\sum g_{uv}}$, whereby neighbors with higher effective conductance (and thus, higher current) exert greater influence on the aggregation.
+The aggregated message at node $v$ is, therefore,

-To help clarify how GNNs mimic physical principles (e.g., superposition and local conservation laws) when modeling circuit behavior, consider the following analogy to the net current mismatch encountered during Newton-Raphson iterations in circuit simulation.
-In these solvers, Kirchhoff’s current law (KCL) is enforced by iteratively adjusting node voltages to minimize the total current imbalance at each node.
-The net mismatch refers to the residual current that remains after evaluating all branch currents based on the current voltage estimate---an indicator of how far the solution is from satisfying KCL.
-In the context of message passing in GNNs, coefficients such as $\alpha(\cdot,\cdot)$ regulate how strongly one node influences another, similar to how conductance determines current flow in a circuit.
-The imbalance in aggregated messages at a node, before being resolved by the model’s update function, resembles the net current mismatch before a Newton update.
-Thus, just as the Newton update uses the mismatch to refine voltage guesses, the learnable functions in the GNN refine node embeddings to better encode local electrical behavior and global circuit context.
+Traditional simulators apply Newton-Raphson iterations to enforce Kirchhoff’s current law (KCL) by iteratively adjusting node voltages to minimize the total current mismatch at each node.
+The net mismatch (i.e., the residual current that remains after evaluating all branch currents based on the current voltage estimate) indicates how far the solution is from satisfying KCL.
+Message passing in GNNs resembles superposition, where interactions are accumulated from adjacent elements and then transformed by learnable update operators.
+The coefficient ($\alpha(\cdot,\cdot)$) regulates how strongly one node information ($m$) influences another. $M$ is the mismatch in aggregated messages at a node before being resolved by the model’s update function, similar to the net current mismatch before a Newton-Raphson update.
+Thus, the learnable function in the GNN refines node embeddings to encode local electrical interactions and global circuit context.